Joumana Haddad: Awards and honors

 In August 2010, she received the Rodolfo Gentili Prize in Porto Recanati, Italy.

 In November 2012, she received the Cutuli Prize for journalism in Catania, Italy.

 In July 2013, she was appointed honorary ambassador for culture and human rights for the city of Naples in the Mediterranean by the mayor of Naples Luigi de Magistris.

-In February 2014, she was awarded the "Career Poetry Prize" by the Archicultura Foundation in Acquiterme, Italy.
+In February 2014, she was awarded the "Career Poetry Prize" by the Archicultura Foundation in Acqui Terme, Italy.

 In December 2018, Haddad won the Social Economic Award for the category of Social Media Influencer.

 Other ventures

 Haddad's magazine Jasad was the feature of a 2013 film by Amanda Homsi-Ottosson, Jasad & The Queen of Contradictions, a Women Make Movies release.

 In 2009, Haddad herself co-wrote and acted in a movie by Lebanese filmmaker Jocelyne Saab ("What's going on?").